 I turn 31 this year and it’s time to admit a few things about my body.

 This article couldn’t have come at a more perfect time.
 Not every athlete wants to hear it but it is the truth.
-And even the lucky ones, who have been able to offset their physical decreases through improved technique will never be able to reverse time.
+And even the lucky ones, who have been able to offset their athletic declines through improved technique will never be able to reverse time.
 As a lifelong athlete and competitor at the highest levels, there are some painful truths I have to face in the mirror.

 The truth is: